-I love any excuse to have a party and celebrate a special occasion.
-Mother’s Day is Sunday.
-A time to honor and celebrate your Mother.
+Mother’s Day is a beautiful time to honor and celebrate your Mother.

-While it is a great day and a wonderful opportunity to make your Mom feel special, it can be a hard day if your Mom has passed away.
+While it is a wonderful opportunity to make your Mom feel special, it can be a hard day if your Mom has passed away.
 It’s a reminder of the loss you feel and carry with you everyday.

 Do Something She Loved

 Was there something your Mom especially enjoyed doing?
-It doesn’t matter what it was, try to come up with something she adored and go and do it yourself.
+Try to come up with something she adored and go and do it yourself.
 If she loved gardening, buy some plants and plant them in your yard in her memory.
 Make one of her favorite recipes if baking was her thing.
 If she liked to hike, go take a long walk and think about her.
 Doing something your Mom relished doing is a way for you to bring her into your day.

 Write Her A Card

 Have you ever gone past the Mother’s Day cards and wished you could buy one for your Mom?
 I have, and I suspect many of you have also.
-It’s normal.
+This year, consider writing your Mom a letter.
 You don’t necessarily have to buy a card, but get a piece of paper and write a card to your Mom.
 Tell her everything you wish you could tell her.
 Write about your life.
 Share what you would share.
 It might make you feel a little sad, but it will also make you feel good.
 Don’t hold back.
 Tell her everything you want her to know.
 You can keep the card or throw it away.
 Once I wrote my Mom a long letter, put it into a bottle, and tossed it into the ocean.
 Don’t judge.
 It made me feel better, and that was the point.

 You can always go to the cemetery or place where her remains were put to rest, and visit her.
 This can be comforting, and help you feel closer to her.
 Just sitting by her stone and talking can help you feel like you’re doing something with her.
 Take flowers, a special rock, or something you want to leave there as a way to mark your visit.